Decorate a Cute Gingerbread Cookie Couple for Christmas

 The Cookie Decorating Process

-To decorate these gingerbread men and hot cocoa cookies, you will need the following suggested colors:
+To decorate these gingerbread men and women cookies, you will need the following suggested colors:

 - Light Brown Color royal icing (I mixed Americolor Orange, Americolor Electric Green, with a touch of Americolor Chocolate Brown.)